akhuh213/word-game/README.md

 ### Game description
 This is a spelling game designed for preschool to kidnergarthen aged children to help their learning of spelling and words.
 Two players will take turns after every click.
 An image of object will be desplayed with letter boxes that players can choose from.
 Players need to click the correct letter box for the first letter of the displayed image.
 If the image of object is "tree", the player need to click letter "t" from the letter-boxes.
 The letter-boxes will be desplayed in random order, and the clicked correct box will be shown in the blank box, and a new random letter box will be added to the letter options.
-If the player click the correct letter, the player will get the point, and next player take the turn.
+If the player click the correct letter, the player will get the points, and next player take the turn.
 If any player gets the last letter correct, the game will be over, and whoever gets more points will be the winner of the game.

 ### Technology
  - html